 Sub Accounts

-We may offer you the ability to open one or more additional eToro sub-accounts which are linked to your eToro account (each, a "Sub Account", and the eToro account to which one or more Sub Accounts are linked, your "Main Account").
+We may offer you the ability to open one or more additional etoro sub-accounts which are linked to your etoro account (each, a "Sub Account", and the etoro account to which one or more Sub Accounts are linked, your "Main Account").
 We are not obliged to make Sub Accounts available to you, and we reserve the right to offer Sub Accounts only to qualifying customers, as determined by us, and only to customers domiciled in, or otherwise associated with, certain countries, as we may determine and change from time to time.

-We will only accept deposits into, and process withdrawals from, your Main Account, in accordance with clause 14 – "How to pay money into, and take money out of, your eToro account".
+We will only accept deposits into, and process withdrawals from, your Main Account, in accordance with clause 14 – "How to pay money into, and take money out of, your etoro account".
 You will not be able to deposit money into, or withdraw money from, a Sub Account directly.
 We may permit you to transfer money between your Main Account and a Sub Account; save for this, you will otherwise not be able to transfer money into or out of a Sub Account.

-In the same way as described in clause 4 – "Limitations to our Services" in respect of your eToro account generally, you will not be able to transfer trades, or any other transactions, between a Sub Account and your Main Account, or between two or more Sub Accounts.
+In the same way as described in clause 4 – "Limitations to our Services" in respect of your etoro account generally, you will not be able to transfer trades, or any other transactions, between a Sub Account and your Main Account, or between two or more Sub Accounts.

-Our right of set-off, lien and equitable charge described in clause 27 – "Right of set-off, liens, and equitable charges" applies as between your Main Account and a Sub Account, and as between two or more Sub Accounts, in the same way as it applies between your eToro accounts generally, as set out in that clause.
+Our right of set-off, lien and equitable charge described in clause 27 – "Right of set-off, liens, and equitable charges" applies as between your Main Account and a Sub Account, and as between two or more Sub Accounts, in the same way as it applies between your etoro accounts generally, as set out in that clause.

 Some of the functions and/or Services that are available to you on your Main Account may not be available to you on a Sub Account.
-Where this is the case, we will reflect this to you on the eToro platform, and/or notify you of this, from time to time.
+Where this is the case, we will reflect this to you on the etoro platform, and/or notify you of this, from time to time.

 You are the beneficial owner of each Sub Account, in the same way as you are the beneficial owner of your Main Account.
 This reflects the identification and verification checks which we have carried out on you in connection with your Main Account, in accordance with our anti-money laundering obligations, also apply to any Sub Account.